sge-network/sge/docs/specs/Bet/02_Concepts.md

 - Market level validation:
   - Market is active for bet placement.
     - Market is not already resolved or canceled.
-    - Maximum cap for market has not already reached (based on bet amount deducted by betting fee).
     - Bet amount (deducted by betting fee) is not less than the minimum allowed bet amount.
 - Bet level validation:
+  - Provided UUID is valid.
   - Odds Value and the validations according to the American, British and decimal odds.
+  - Check if the max loss multiplier is positive and less than 1.
 - OVM level validation:
   - All data provided in placement request is valid e.g. odds value.
 - KYC Validation:
   - If Ignore is false in bet ticket payload, then the status of kyc approval should be true and tx signer and kyc id should be same for a bet to be placed.
   - If Ignore is true in bet ticket payload, then kyc validation is not required and bet can be placed without kyc check.

+Placement Assumptions:

+- For bet placement user can raise a request to place a single bet, it can be done for a single bet only.
+- When a user is raising a transaction to place a bet, the creator of the transaction is the owner of the  bet.

 After a bet is accepted:

-- Corresponding betting fee will be deducted from total bet amount
-- Betting fee will be transferred to the module account of bet module. this is done by the strategic reserve module.
+- Bet amount transfer to the `orderbook_liquidity_pool` module account this is done by the `orderbook` module.
-- The rest of bet amount will be transferred and locked in Strategic Reserve module
+- Betting fee will be transferred to the `bet_fee_collector` module account. this is done by the `orderbook` module.

-For bet placement user can raise a request to place a single bet.
-Also, the same for bet settlement, it can be done for a single bet only.

-When a user is raising a transaction to place a bet, the creator of the transaction is the owner of the  bet.
-But in the case of bet settlement transaction, creator of the transaction can be different from owner of the bet, means that anyone can raise a settlement request for any bet.

-> Bet settlement is not going to be done automatically in Blockchain, a transaction needs to be done to settle bets, by the owner or by anyone else on the behalf of user.
-In this TX payout is done and fund is transferred from Strategic Reserve to bettor's account.
+- Bet fulfillments are being processed by `orderbook` module in the `ProcessBetPlacement` keeper's method.

 ## Supported Odds Types